Solutions Journalism Hub

 Directors

-Dr. Bright’s research focuses on digital journalism along with post-secondary curriculum and instruction.
-She serves as the managing editor for Newsource’s eight digital products and as the instructor and assistant editor for The Oglethorpe Echo.
+ABOUT Amanda Bright teaches capstone journalism and news literacy classes and digital design.
+She serves as the managing editor for Newsource’s digital products and is the instructor and assistant editor for The Oglethorpe […]

-Dr. Lough studies visual communication and solutions journalism, with an emphasis on photojournalism.
-He teaches graduate-level visual communication method & theory, as well as undergraduate photography and journalism ethics & diversity courses.
+About: Dr. Lough studies visual communication and solutions journalism, with an emphasis on photojournalism.
+He teaches graduate-level visual communication method & theory, as well as undergraduate photography and journalism ethics […]

 Ralitsa Vassileva